Boston

 INTERNET AUCTIONS:

-In this hands-on workshop taught by an Ebay powerseller, we will learn
+In this hands-on workshop taught by an Ebay certified trainer (previously an Ebay

-how to effectively buy and sell on Ebay, the world's largest auction and
+Ebay powerseller), we will learn how to effectively buy and sell on Ebay, the world's

-online marketplace.
-Buying tips will include searching and researching
+largest auction and online marketplace.
+Buying tips will include searching and

-current items for sale and sold items, bidding, and contacting sellers.
+researching items for sale and sold items, bidding, and contacting sellers.
+During

-During most of the workshop we will focus upon selling - creating and
+most of theworkshop we will focus upon selling - creating and submitting listings,

-submitting listings, using photos, determining auction timing, buy-it-now
+preparing photos, determining auction timing, buy-it-now sales, managing auctions,

 THE P.C.
 (8 hours)